Listed in order of most efficient to the least, using the WLTP consumption rating.

 Charging loss: if you’ve ever measured household draw when charging, more electricity leaves your circuit board than goes into the battery.

-Power can be lost as heat, and some cars, such as Tesla, may use power for battery heating or pre-conditioning.
+Power can be lost as heat, and some cars may use power for battery heating or pre-conditioning.

-** The dashboard shows how much power is consumed from the battery.
+The vehicle dashboard (or trip computer) shows how much power is consumed from the battery.
 It knows nothing of the energy lost during charging.

-How can you get two vehicles with the same WLTP Wh / km but different dashboard consumption?
+How can you get two vehicles with the same WLTP Wh / km but a different economy estimate?

 How does this compare to Hybrids and Plugin Hybrids?